 Creating animated GIFs is a great way to show your game in motion without requiring viewers to click on anything.
 I was having a few issues with both file size and image artifacts.
 Here’s what I learned about how to make better animated GIFs for when you want to put in a little more effort to make it look as good as possible.

 “(R,G,B)” is a minimalist adventure game I made for Ludum Dare 26.
 The theme was “Minimalism”.
 My goal was to experiment with pure color values and explore the flat 2D space while keeping the game itself very simple.
+I also created the music within the contest time limit.
 It scored 42 overall out of 1610 entries and also received 10th in the graphics category!
 While not my highest overall it is my first time breaking the top 10 in any category so that’s pretty cool.

 Hash maps are used to store a mapping from one thing to another.
 In videogames they can be used to safely keep handles to objects that could be destroyed at any time.
 A unique handle is assigned to each game object and mapped to it’s pointer via a hash map.
 We can keep track of objects using handles instead of pointers so when an object is destroyed it doesn’t have to notify anyone else, just removing it’s handle from the hash map is enough.
 This is more or less the same method we’ve used on many of the industry titles I worked on (Starhawk, Red Faction, etc).
 The downside is of course is a longer look-up time, but I’ve found with proper engineering it’s negligible.

 Perhaps a thought experiment can better help explain this aspect of stuttering.
 I’ll start with an analogy for triple buffering to show how can we trade latency for the ability to smooth out the occasional long frame.
-We will build on that to show how measured clock time will always fluctuate between frames and how it can be corrected for.
+We will build on that to show how measured clock time will always fluctuate between frames and why it must be corrected for.